sqlitebrowser/homebrew-sqlite3/README.md

 # homebrew-sqlite3
-Homebrew tap for SQLite3, including the options we need
+Homebrew tap for SQLite and SQLCipher, including the options we need